Legislature(2021 - 2022)BARNES 124

 and that each state would receive significant funding.
 He

-shared that the expectation of the department is that, as
+shared that the expectation of the department is that as

 organizations embrace youth apprenticeship, there would be

-presentation again and stated that there are national
+programs.
+He referred to his presentation again and stated that

-streams for these youth apprenticeship programs to help the
+attentive to funding streams for these youth apprenticeship

-programs launch more robustly in the state.
+programs to help the programs launch more robustly in the state.

 3:32:30 PM

-REPRESENTATIVE SNYDER asked whether the on-the-job training
+REPRESENTATIVE SNYDER asked whether on-the-job training occurs

-occurs during school hours, or after school.
+during school hours or after school.

 MR. HAKALA responded that due to child labor laws, part-time